 - Kensington and Chelsea dedicated web portal

 - Westminster Coronavirus (COVID-19) - advice and information pages

 - Hammersmith & Fulham - Coronavirus - latest information and advice

-Mencap has information which will help people with learning disabilities to understand more about the Coronavirus (COVID-19)
+Mencap has information which will help people with learning disabilities to understand more about the Coronavirus (COVID-19), testing and vaccinations

 Getting Help from your borough, and volunteering:

 If you are concerned about yourself or someone you know, please contact Adult Social Care on 020 7361 3013 or email email@example.com

 If you want to volunteer please visit https://www.voluntarywork.org.uk/ and register your interest.

 There is a lot of support available from different local groups in Kensington and Chelsea.

 If this is not what you are looking for you can call Customer Services on 020 7361 3000.
 Customer Services is open 8.30am to 5.30pm, Monday to Friday on 020 7361 3000.
 Out of hours you can call 020 7361 3002.